walterpinzon/simple-crud/README.md

 # simple-crud
-A functional crud in a few lines of code.
+A functional CRUD in a few lines of code of PHP, MariaDB and Bootstrap.